Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

-## Step3 Save the edited script and execute script
+## Action 3 Save the edited script and execute script

+Use

 - **Execute the scripts for their corresponding data